Spontaneous Emergence of Solitary Waves in Active Flow Networks with Elastic Elements: Coarse-graining to a flow network model

 to leading order in the membrane thickness $\delta R$.
 The quantity $R_1$ is the inner radius of the elastic unit at rest and $L_e$ is the length of the elastic unit.
 As shown in the Supplementary Material, incompressibility leads to

 where $Q_{L}(t)$ and $Q_{R}(t)$ are the flow rates coming from the active unit to the left and right of the elastic unit, respectively.
 Under the framework we just described, the elastic units are entirely represented by two numbers: their volume and their average pressure (which are connected via Eq. \eqref{eq_VfromP}).
 The volume of an elastic unit evolves in time according to the fluxes imposed on either side from the active units (Eq. \eqref{eq:Vdot_fromQ}).
 In turn, the pressures of the elastic units (computed from the volumes via Eq. \eqref{eq_VfromP}) determine these fluxes (Fig. \ref{Fig_schematic_ring}).
 As such, the entire system reduces to a set of differential equations for the pressures and volumes of each elastic unit, which we present (and solve numerically) in Section \ref{sec:discrete}.
-Furthermore, a discussion of typical experimental parameters for elastic units can be found in Section \ref{methods:experimental_values}